-Figure 21.24: Selecting one or more destination vectors.
+Figure 21.25: Selecting one or more destination vectors.

 Clicking the Browse () button opens a dialog where you can select a destination vector.
 You can download donor vectors from Invitrogen's web site: http://tools.invitrogen.com/downloads/Gateway%20vectors.ma4 and import into the CLC Genomics Workbench.
-Note that the Workbench looks for the specific sequences of the attR sites in the sequences that you select in this dialog (see how to change the definition of sites in section G).
+Note that the Workbench looks for the specific sequences of the attR sites in the sequences that you select in this dialog (see how to change the definition of sites in appendix G).
+Note that the CLC Genomics Workbench only checks that valid attR sites are found - it does not check that they correspond to the attL sites of the selected fragments at this step.
+If the right combination of attL and attR sites is not found, no entry clones will be produced.